-This Kroh Flew Away Twice
+This Kroh Flew Away Twice Paul Riedesel

-Paul Riedesel

-This manuscript is a rough English translation of a paper I wrote for publication in a German regional magazine and assumes readers who are familiar with places in Wittgenstein but less so with American practices.
+Not for circulation.
+This manuscript is a rough English translation of a paper I am writing for publication in a German regional magazine and assumes readers who are familiar with places in Wittgenstein but less so with American practices.